carbon-language/carbon-lang/docs/guides/glossary.md

 ## name path

-A _name path_ is the dot-separated identifier list that indicates the full path of a name.
+A _name path_ is the dot-separated identifier list that indicates a relative or full path of a name.
 For example, given `fn GetArea(var Geometry.Circle: x)`, `Geometry.Circle` is a name path. `GetArea` is also a name path, albeit with only one identifier needed.

 ## namespace

-A _namespace_ is a named entity that contains entities, and may be nested.
+A _namespace_ is a entity that contains entities, and may be nested.
 For example, given a name path of `Geometry.Circle`, `Geometry` is a namespace containing `Circle`.